Connect with others who understand.

 Medically reviewed by Hailey Pash, APN-BC

-Self-monitoring of glucose (blood sugar) levels at home may be an important part of diabetes care for some people.
+Self-monitoring glucose (blood sugar) levels at home can be an important part of diabetes care for some people.
 But with so many glucometers (glucose meters) available, how do you know which tool is right for you?
-Choosing the right device can feel overwhelming, especially with the wide range of new technologies.
+Choosing the right device can feel overwhelming, especially with the wide range of new technologies available.

 The best glucometer for you depends on your lifestyle, budget, and preferences.
 This article compares two popular brands — Accu-Chek and FreeStyle — to help you weigh the pros and cons.
-Other well-known options include OneTouch, Contour, and Bayer.
+Other well-known options include OneTouch and Contour.

 Options: What Kinds of Devices Do They Offer?

 Each brand offers several types of glucose meters.
-Some models are newer and more advanced, whereas others are simpler.
+Some models are newer and more advanced, and others are simpler.

 • Accu-Chek Guide Link — Connects with the Medtronic MiniMed hybrid insulin pump

-All three models use the Guide technology, which the company reports is their most accurate to date.
-Accu-Chek Aviva, an older model, is not currently offered on the company website.
+All three models use the Guide technology, which the company reports is its most accurate to date.
+Accu-Chek Aviva, an older model, is not currently available.

 FreeStyle offers both continuous glucose monitors (CGMs) and traditional meters.
 Options include:

-• FreeStyle Libre 2 Plus and Libre 3 — CGMs that use sensors worn for up to 14 days.
+• FreeStyle Libre 2 Plus and Libre 3 Plus — CGMs that use sensors worn for up to 15 days.
 These models provide real-time glucose data and can connect to some insulin pumps.

 • FreeStyle Optium Neo — A traditional meter that uses a test strip and a single-use lancet (a small, sharp tool to prick the skin)